RhetTbull/utitools/README.md

 I use this library primarily to get UTIs for various image and video formats on macOS so this process is sufficient for my uses.

+On non-macOS platforms, only UTIs known to macOS Ventura for suffixes up to 6 characters are supported.
+This is because the CSV file is generated using the `generate_uti_csv.py` script which only generates mappings for suffixes up to 6 characters.
+This covers all my use cases.
+PRs are welcome to improve this.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.